wkarges/post_to_sql/README.md

 * Install the following Pip libraries (command line `pip install <library>`):
   * [pandas](https://pandas.pydata.org/docs/user_guide/index.html)
   * os.path
-  * sqlite3
   * pyodbc
-  * urllib.request

 * Install [MS SQL](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) or similar SQL RDB.

 ## Getting Started

 First find a suitable file location for your `postunixtoSQL.py` script.
 I'd recommend an empty folder on your `C:` drive.
-This script will automatically generate the [objects.csv](Assets/sampledata/objects.csv) and [responses.csv](Assets/sampledata/responses.csv) in the same folder as your script (unless you modify the file paths in the code).
+This script will automatically generate the [objects.csv](Assets/sampledata/objects.csv) and various `_responses.csv` files in the Assets folder nested within the same folder as your script (unless you modify the file paths in the code).
 You'll want to make sure the rest of that folder is empty as not to confuse yourself.

 .